Your Complete Guide to Account-Based Marketing (ABM)

 For example, your TAL may contain a list of current customers or clients that you don't wish to target, or it might contain accounts you've identified as a poor fit for your products or services.
 Therefore you don't want to waste your marketing budget on them.
 Don't worry; they won't take it personally.

 As ABM campaigns rely on high-quality data, creating your TAL using reliable data sources is essential.
 Therefore, when creating an ABM campaign, it's common to work with a reputable ABM specialist, as they will be able to help you create or expand your target account list if required.

 ITSMA reported that 80% of B2B marketers found ABM outperforms all other B2B marketing tactics.
 That's a pretty impressive stat.
 But why?
 What are the benefits of Account-Based Marketing?

-There are many Account-Based Marketing benefits that B2B marketers can take advantage of when creating an ABM marketing campaign, including:
+There are many Account-Based Marketing benefits that B2B marketers can take advantage of when creating an ABM marketing strategy.